 Evaluate Your Budget

 If you haven’t looked at your budget in a while, it may be time to review and adjust.
 Figure out where your money goes, and places you can save.

 Looking for a budgeting strategy?
 There are many ways to build one.
 For instance, this online budget worksheet from NerdWallet1 uses the 50/30/20 budgeting method, suggesting that 50% of your income goes toward your needs, 30% toward your wants and 20% toward savings and debt repayment.

 Revisit Your Spending and Save any Extra Funds

 See if there are ways to reduce your phone and cable bills by eliminating services you don’t use.
 You can take similar actions with essential spending, such as insurance and utilities.
-Visit your utility company’s website for suggestions on how to reduce your energy bill.
-Any way you can free up spending and put it toward an emergency fund will keep you in good stead.
+Visit your utility company’s website for suggestions on how to reduce your energy Freeing up spending and putting it toward an emergency fund will keep you in good stead.

 Refinance Your Loans

 If you have a steady source of income and a good credit score, it may be a good time to take advantage of still-low interest rates with a loan refinance — including your mortgage and auto loans.